Tzsds/SC1015/README.md

 (Taken from [data.gov.sg](https://data.gov.sg/dataset/resale-flat-prices))

-# Data focus point
+# Data focus point for machine learning

-As there is alot of data we only chose to focus on the top 3 towns with the most flats
+As there is alot of data we only chose to focus on the top 3 towns with the most flats.
+The top three towns and blocks with the most data is

+1. Tampines Block 267

+2. Bedok Block 534

+3. Yishun Block 107

 # Machine Learning Models Used